dayne/dayne.github.com/_posts/2013-11-11-bootstrapper.md

 <p class='#meta'>{{page.date}}</p>

 I am considering my recent conversion of this website to [bootstrap](http://getbootstrap.com/) a smashing success.
 This post is to to primarily act as a reminder of the basics and to hopefully help guide [Josh](http://josh.broderson.org) on his website rewrite.
+You can still see a version of my [old site archived here](/random/trying_out_jekyll.html) which was just a minor modification of the Jekyll author [mojombo's github website](http://tom.preston-werner.com/)

 Going to a place like the [getting started examples](http://getbootstrap.com/getting-started/#examples) and picking one to [view the source](view-source:http://getbootstrap.com/examples/navbar-static-top/) of like [jumbotron navbar example](http://getbootstrap.com/examples/navbar-static-top/) is the way to go.

 For my [jekyll](http://jekyllrb.com/) website this meant I was tweaking my [_layouts/default.html](https://github.com/dayne/dayne.github.com/blob/master/_layouts/default.html) while runnng ```jekyll server --watch``` and refreshing [http://localhost:7000](http://localhost:7000).

 After I got the basics worked out I was pleased with how little work was required to tweak existing content and how well the website looked on mobile platforms like my [Nexus 7](http://www.google.com/nexus/7/)

+Next steps:

+* [add font magic](/random/font_import_test.html) which was discussed three years ago's [Sweet Fonts post](/2010/11/13/fonts.html)
+* create a [reveal.js](http://lab.hakim.se/reveal-js/#/) slideshow that fits here

 ### basic html